Music Education, B.M.E.

 • BME Choral Music

-• BME General Music
+• BME Instrumental Music (Band/Orchestra)

 • All majors must attend the weekly Student Recital Hour and perform as recommended by the applied professor.
 Students are required to perform at least once during the semester.
 Student Recital Hour is a component of applied lessons (not a separate class.